 Don’t like the thought of eating an anchovy?
 Me either, so I use anchovy paste.
 I always have a tube in the fridge and after all, you can’t make a Caesar Salad or Caesar dressing without it.

-Did you know… if you just do not like fish, use flaxseed oil, canola oil and walnuts in your dishes, which are good plant sources of omega 3s.
+Did you know… if you just do not care for fish, use flaxseed oil, canola oil and walnuts in your dishes…all good plant sources for omega-3s.

 - 1 Clove garlic, peeled and smashed or chopped

 - 1/8 Tsp black pepper

 - 1/2 – 1 Tbls horseradish sauce, if you want your salmon on the spicy side.

 - Two – four center-cut wild salmon fillets, skinned if desired